 10.0Assessing the Mood of a Typeface

-Motivation Overdrive 15 actionable minutes a day, community & camaraderie
+The Motivation Pack 15 actionable minutes a day

 You know how much you want to take your design skills to the “pro” level, but that can seem so daunting.
 As much design advice as you pore over day-to-day, don’t you feel like you should be there by now?

-The key is making manageable progress, getting that progress built into your habits, and ultimately translating those new skills to apply to your day-to-day work.
+The key is making manageable progress, and getting that progress built into your habits.

 The Motivation Pack: Finally internalize design basics